Measurements of inclusive and differential cross sections for the Higgs boson production and decay to four-leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 \subsection{Inclusive cross section}

 The measured inclusive fiducial cross section for the $\HZZfl$ process is

 for a \PH boson mass of $\mH=125.38\GeV$, in agreement with the SM expectation of $\sigma_{{\text{fid}}}^{\text{SM}}=2.86\pm0.15\unit{fb}$.
 Figure~\ref{fig:fiducial_LLScan} shows the corresponding log-likelihood scan.
 The systematic component of the uncertainty is dominated by electron-related nuisance parameters (electrons), especially the electron selection efficiency that is the leading nuisance parameter in the four-lepton decay channel.
 The muon-related nuisance parameters (muons) and the uncertainties on the luminosity measurement (lumi) and on the background predictions (bkg) play a minor role on the overall systematic uncertainty on $\sigma^{\text{fid}}$.
 The inclusive fiducial cross section measured in the three final states ($4\Pe,\,4\Pgm,\,$ and $2\Pe 2\Pgm$) is shown in the left panel of Fig.~\ref{fig:fiducial_inclusive}, while the right panel depicts the evolution of the $\HZZfl$ fiducial cross section as a function of the center-of-mass energy.
 The results are compared with the cross sections predicted by the $\POWHEG$, $\MGvATNLO$, and \textsc{NNLOPS} generators for the \PH boson production and parton showering, while the decay is always modeled by \JHUGEN.
 The measurement of the inclusive fiducial cross section is repeated treating the normalization of the $\PZ\PZ$ irreducible background processes as an unconstrained parameter in the fit.
 The results are presented in the left panel of Fig.~\ref{fig:fiducial_zzfloating} for the inclusive $\HZZfl$ measurement and the three final states considered.
 The correlation coefficient ($\rho$) between the inclusive fiducial cross section measurement and the $\PZ\PZ$ normalization in the $4\ell$ final state is found to be $\rho=-0.03$, while the correlations between the $\PZ\PZ$ normalization in each final state and the corresponding fiducial cross section measurements are shown in the right panel of Fig.~\ref{fig:fiducial_zzfloating}.
+The positive correlations observed between the $\PZ\PZ$ background normalizations and the cross sections measured in the $4\Pe$ and $2\Pe2\Pgm$ final states are driven by the systematic uncertainties on the electrons reconstruction and identification, which are the leading nuisance parameters in the analysis.

 The results are summarized in Table~\ref{tab:fiducial_xsec}.
 The measured cross sections, obtained with the $\PZ\PZ$ normalization treated as an unconstrained parameter in the fit, are in agreement with the results obtained when the irreducible background normalization is constrained to the theoretical expectation.
 The uncertainty in this parameter when extracted from sidebands in data (7.5\%) is larger than the theoretical uncertainty in its predictions (6.3\%).
 For these reasons, in the following the $\PZ\PZ$ normalization is fixed to the SM prediction.